hacs/documentation/documentation/publish/integration.md

 - `codeowners`
 - `name`

+Check the official Home Assistant [documentation](https://developers.home-assistant.io/docs/en/creating_integration_manifest.html) for the values of those keys.

+### Python prerequisites

+If your integration requires other python libraries, your integration must be added to [home-assistant/wheels-custom-integrations](https://github.com/home-assistant/wheels-custom-integrations).

+### Home Assistant Brands

+You must have added your integration to [home-assistant/brands](https://github.com/home-assistant/brands) conform to the UI standards in Home Assistant.

 ### GitHub releases (optional)

-#### If there are releases

-When installing/upgrading it will scan the content in the latest release.

-If there are multiple releases in the repository the user have some options to install a specific version.
-The choices will be the last 5 releases and the default branch.

-#### If there are no releases
+It is preferred but not required to publish releases in your repository.

+*If you publish releases in your repository, HACS will present the user with a nice selection view of the 5 latest releases together with the default branch when they are installing or upgrading your integration.*

-It will scan files in the branch marked as default.
+*If you don't publish releases in your repository, HACS will use the files in the branch marked as default.*

-### Additional requirements for integrations

-- If you have python requirements, you have added your integration to [home-assistant/wheels-custom-integrations](https://github.com/home-assistant/wheels-custom-integrations), this will make installation faster for your users.
-- You have added your integration to [home-assistant/brands](https://github.com/home-assistant/brands), this will make your integration look good in the UI.
+### References and examples
+A good template to use as a reference is [blueprint](https://github.com/custom-components/blueprint).